 First year fellows will spend five months each year managing the Rheumatology Consult Service on a rotating basis.
 Ambulatory experience through both years of fellowship will consist of:

 - 3 half day continuity clinics per week

 - 1 half day bone clinic per week on a monthly rotating basis

-The Arthritis Center of Lexington provides Rheumatology Fellows a minimum of one month in private practice rotation in an outpatient setting 2-3 half days per week.
-Fellows will have 3-4 elective months which provide additional ambulatory experience in a variety of other disciplines, including pediatrics and bone clinic.
-The division is currently working to partner with PM&R, Radiology, and Orthopaedics to bring more elective options to our fellows, as well as an injection clinic with muskuloskeletal ultrasound.
+The Lexington Clinic provides Rheumatology Fellows a minimum of one month in private practice rotation in an outpatient setting 2-3 half days per week.
+Fellows will have 3-4 elective months which provide additional ambulatory experience in a variety of other disciplines, including pediatrics, sports medicine, radiology, PM&R, nephrology, and bone clinic.
 Second year fellows will be allowed to choose elective areas in which they maintain interest or seek further growth.

 Each Fellow is expected to participate in a research project under the supervision of a research mentor, as well as engage in and complete scholarly activity.

 Fellows are required to attend at least 90% of each of the conferences held weekly and monthly.